ndoering/smartfridge/documents/Middleware Functionalities.md

     + Number of potatoes
     + Date of appearance / disappearance
 + Web frontend
+  + Mobile optimized
+  + Simple and clear to use
 + Automatic push notification for 'Slack' messenger platform
+  + Database access
+  + Slack API Call

 ### Backend
 + SQLite Database as source for our website